scaramangagency/translated/README.md

-# translated plugin for Craft CMS 3.x
+# Translated plugin for Craft CMS 3.x

 Website Internationalisation is fine until you need to suddenly need to speak 10 different languages and fluently enough to translate technical content.
 This is where the fabulous Translated plugin steps in.
 Select a page.
 Click the Translate button.
 Send it to the Translated translation service.
 Approve the quote.
 Receive the translated content back directly in Craft and sync it to the original Craft entry.
 Et voilà!

-There are no nasty surprises. _Translated_ plugin displays a quote from Translated, so you know what the translation will cost in advance\* &mdash; with no sneaky markup from Scaramanga!
+There are no nasty surprises.
+The _Translated_ plugin displays a quote from Translated, so you know what the translation will cost in advance!\*

 With Translated's tiered service levels (Economy, Premium or Professional) it is easy to control costs.
 Use the Economy level for the less important pages and Professional for key pages where the translation needs to be spot on.